 |---|---|---|

-Specificity | Lists multiple concrete actions: guided questions with multiple-choice options about subscriptions, outputs ready-to-paste capability_tiers YAML, and fixed agent model assignments.
+Specificity | Lists multiple concrete actions: 'guided questions with multiple-choice options about subscriptions', 'outputs a ready-to-paste capability_tiers YAML', and 'fixed agent model assignments'.
 These are specific, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (interactive wizard that asks guided questions and outputs capability_tiers YAML + agent model assignments) and 'when' (explicit 'Trigger:' clause listing specific trigger terms).
-The trigger guidance is explicit and comprehensive. | 3 / 3 |
+Completeness | Clearly answers both 'what' (interactive wizard that guides through subscription questions and outputs capability_tiers YAML + agent model assignments) and 'when' (explicit 'Trigger:' clause with multiple specific trigger terms). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural trigger terms including both English and Japanese variations: 'capability_tiers', 'bloom config', 'routing setup', 'set up model routing', 'model routing', plus Japanese equivalents like 'ルーティング設定' and 'モデル設定'.
-These are terms users would naturally say. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms in both English and Japanese: 'capability_tiers', 'bloom config', 'routing setup', 'set up model routing', 'ルーティング設定', 'model routing', etc. These are terms users would naturally say when needing this skill. | 3 / 3 |

 Total | 12 / 12 Passed |